BecTome/IML-Lab2-Visualization/notebooks/PCA/P2-report.md

 It's noticeable that, in vote dataset, the half of the Principal Components don't explain anything.
 The reason is that the data is categorical and binary and in our One Hot Encoding, there is a column for Yes and another one for No. This causes that each pair of features are linearly dependent and hence, they don't provide any information, which is represented as a zero variance in the PC space.
 In Table 3 can be observed that the "No" class loadings are the opposite of the "Yes" class loadings.

 In the case of glass data, we can see that the the variance is slowly reduced until it reaches 0, where the ninth principal component does not explain any of the variance in the graph.
-The eight component corresponds to around 4% **no seria 7??** of the variance that is explained in the first component.
+The seventh component corresponds to around 4% of the variance that is explained in the first component.

 And in the case of heart-h dataset, we can see that the first principal component is the one that explains the major part of the variance, with a proportion of the 0.91 of the variance.
 This is similar to what happens in the vote dataset, altough now the difference between the first and the second component is higher.
 This results could be attributed to several factors in the preprocessing pipeline when dealing with different types of variables, such as standardizing numerical features, imputing missing values with the median, and encoding categorical variables.

 In the following sections, we can, therefore, see the contrast between variance in a categorical dataset (such as vote), a continuous-variables dataset (glass) and a dataset containing both categorical and continuous-variables (heart-h).

-## 3.2.
+## 4.2.
 Sklearn PCA

 When Scikit-Learn's implementation is applied to our dataset, the results are the same respect to the coordinates in our new PC space.
 This happens independently of the datasets.